bperez7/MultimodalDAW/README.md

 I had some trouble with Internet Explorer and Firefox, so I would recommend using Chrome.
 Make sure to always allow access to the microphone.
 I would also recommend using an external monitor, because if the screen is too small the lower part of the interface will be cut off.

+## Tips for use

+-	Refresh the page every time you upload a different song
+- If synthesizer is not working, try to adjust its volume
+- Keep your hand flat when pressing buttons, etc
+- When piching and rotating, make sure your hand is pointing into the screen